Dispelling the $\sqrt{L}$ myth for the High-Luminosity LHC: Higgs physics

 Including Higgs production modes, where the Higgs boson is produced in association with jets, top quarks or gauge bosons, results in a finite transverse momentum distribution.
 Thus, the fit can explore the sensitivity of Higgs boson measurements in exclusive phase space regions.
 We bin the Higgs boson's transverse momentum in each production channel in five 100 GeV bins, from 0 to 500 GeV.
 To tension the theoretical predictions with experimental data, we rely on measurements obtained by ATLAS and CMS and their respective systematic and theoretical uncertainty projections.
 Concretely, we include unfolded $p_{\text{T},H}$ distributions for the production processes $pp \to H$, $pp \to H+j$, $pp \to H+2j$, $pp \to \bar{t}tH$ and $pp \to VH$.
 Decay modes of interest, included in the fit, are $H \to \bar{b}b$, $H \to \gamma \gamma$, $H \to \tau^+ \tau^-$, $H \to 4l$, $H \to 2l 2\nu$, $H \to Z\gamma$ and $H \to \mu^+ \mu^-$.
 For bins to be included in the fit, we require

 where $\epsilon_p$ and $\epsilon_d$ refer to the reconstruction efficiencies specific to the respective production and decay modes.
+A detailed description of efficiencies, acceptances, and systematic uncertainties is given in Ref.~\cite{Englert:2015hrx}.
 Thus, depending on the integrated luminosity $\mathcal{L}$, more or less independent measurements are included in this global fit.
-For 300\ifb we find 88 and for 3000\ifb 123 measurements satisfying Eq.~\ref{eq:nrev}.
-Thus, this already showcases the growing amount of information from exclusive phase space regions with the increase of the experiment's integrated luminosities.
+For 300\ifb we find 88 and for 3000\ifb 123 measurements satisfying Eq.~\eqref{eq:nrev}.
+Thus, this already showcases the growing amount of information from exclusive phase space regions with the increase of integrated luminosities.

 A comprehensive analysis for all Wilson coefficients can be found in \cite{Englert:2015hrx, Englert:2017aqb}.
 In Fig.~\ref{fig:cgchw}, we visualise the constraints obtained for $O_W$ and $O_{HW}$, while marginalising over all the other operators.
 The blue contour shows the inclusive measurements, i.e. only considering overall rates without considering the differential binning of $p_{\text{T},H}$.
 The shading refers to different integrated luminosities.
 The constraints considering the differential distribution of the Higgs boson are shown in red.
 The inclusive measurement can never resolve the inclusive blind direction for $c_W \simeq -c_{HW}$, evidenced in Fig.~\ref{fig:cgchw}.
 Differential measurements that access the more exclusive phase space region significantly enhance these directions' sensitivity and discrimination beyond what a $\rL$ scaling forecasts.